ryantd42/NY-Legislative-Git/2023/S5362C-2023/bill.md

  read as follows:
   §  344-O.  PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED AS THE "ZONE SERGEANT JAMES G. SWEENEY MEMORIAL BRIDGE".
-ALL THAT  PORTION  OF THE STATE HIGHWAY SYSTEM CONSTITUTING THE EASTBOUND AND WESTBOUND BRIDG- ES  ON INTERSTATE EIGHTY-FOUR EAST AND WEST AT THE JUNCTION OF LIME KILN ROAD EXITS, IN THE TOWN OF EAST FISHKILL, COUNTY OF  DUTCHESS,  CROSSING INTERSTATE  ROUTE EIGHTY-FOUR SHALL BE DESIGNATED AND KNOWN AS THE "ZONE SERGEANT JAMES G. SWEENEY MEMORIAL BRIDGE".
+ALL THAT  PORTION  OF THE  STATE  HIGHWAY  SYSTEM  CONSTITUTING  THE BRIDGE ON LIME KILN ROAD, CROSSING INTERSTATE ROUTE EIGHTY-FOUR IN  THE  TOWN  OF  EAST  FISHKILL, COUNTY  OF DUTCHESS, SHALL BE DESIGNATED AND KNOWN AS THE "ZONE SERGEANT JAMES G. SWEENEY MEMORIAL BRIDGE".
   § 2.
 The commissioner of transportation shall provide for the  instal- lation  and  maintenance of adequate signing of the state highway system as designated pursuant to section one of this  act.
 However,  to  avoid